Common Names: green tea

 - Studies of green tea and cancer in people have had inconsistent results.
 The National Cancer Institute does not recommend for or against using green tea to reduce the risk of any type of cancer.

-- Very few long-term studies have investigated the effects of tea on heart disease risk.
-However, the limited evidence currently available suggests that both green and black tea might have beneficial effects on some heart disease risk factors, including blood pressure and cholesterol.
+- A small number of studies suggests that both green and black tea might have beneficial effects on some heart disease risk factors, including blood pressure and cholesterol.
 The research has limitations though, including how the data was evaluated and differences in study populations, so no definite conclusions have been reached.

 - Green tea extracts haven’t been shown to produce a meaningful weight loss in overweight or obese adults.
 They also haven’t been shown to help people maintain a weight loss.

-- The National Center for Complementary and Integrative Health (NCCIH) is funding research on green tea and its extracts, including studies of the effects of high doses of tea components on the liver, whether substances in green tea can be helpful for iron overload disease, and the safety of a component of green tea in people who are HIV-positive.
+- The National Center for Complementary and Integrative Health (NCCIH) is funding research on green tea and its extracts, including studies on new forms of green tea extracts for preventing symptoms of inflammatory bowel disease and for lowering cholesterol.